Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Blueberries, watermelon, cantaloupe and strawberries make great dog treats: they're low in calories, great for hydration and packed with essential nutrients.

-Fruits such bananas, pineapple and mangos are best in small amounts due to their high sugar content.
+Fruits such as bananas, pineapple and mangos are best in small amounts due to their high sugar content.
 Raspberries and blackberries are also best in moderation to prevent xylitol poisoning.

-Toxic fruits to avoid include grapes, raisins, currants, avocados, apple seeds and the pits and stones of most fruits.
 If your dog accidentally eats any of these, call your vet or pet poison control as soon as possible.